ASSOCIATION FOR THE SOCIOLOGY OF RELIGION

 Sec.
 1. There shall be two categories of committees: standing and ad hoc.
 The membership of each committee and the terminal dates of office of the members shall be published each year in a newsletter or other official publication of the Association.

 Sec.
 2. Standing Committees shall exist to perform the continuous or ongoing functions of the Association.
-At each annual meeting, new members shall be appointed by the outgoing President, the chair shall be designated by the incoming President.
+At each annual meeting, the incoming President-Elect will appoint a new member of each standing committee who will serve as a regular member of the committee during the first year of his/her 3-year term, as the chair of the standing committee during the second year (i.e., the year when the President-Elect who appointed him/her is President), and as the “past chair” during the third year of his/her 3-year term.
 All standing committees shall consist of at least three members; enlargement beyond six members shall require the approval of Council.
 The normal term of membership on standing committees shall be three years, except that initial appointment made under these By-Laws shall be for one, two, or three years, designated in such a way that the terms of not over half of the members of a committee will expire in any one year, which proportion shall be a continuing principle for committee appointments.
 In the event of resignation or inability of a committee member to complete his or her term, appointment to the unexpired term shall be made by the President with the approval of the Executive Council.
 Whenever a committee member fails to continue his or her membership in the Association, which shall be a prerequisite for committee service, that person’s seat shall be considered vacant.
 The following shall be recognized as Standing Committees:

 (a) A Committee on Publications that shall be responsible for the official publications of the Association.
 This responsibility shall include the recruitment and recommendation to the Executive Council of candidates for the position of editor of Sociology of Religion, and the recommendation of general publication policies to the Executive Council.